+The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the Concordia University Wisconsin Physician Assistant Program sponsored by Concordia University Wisconsin.
+Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
+Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
+The approximate date for the next validation review of the program by the ARC-PA will be September 2026.
+The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.

-The ARC-PA has granted Accreditation-Provisional status to the Concordia University Physician Assistant Program.
-Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program's ability to meet the ARC-PA Standards or when a program holding Accreditation-Provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.
-Accreditation-Provisional does not ensure any subsequent accreditation status.
-It is limited to no more than five years from matriculation of the first class.
-Information on accreditation is available at www.arc-pa.org or at: Accreditation Review Commission on Education for the Physician Assistant, Inc., 12000 Findley Road, Suite 150, Johns Creek, GA 30097, (770) 476-1224.
+Information on accreditation is available at www.arc-pa.org or at: Accreditation review commission on Education for the Physician Assistant, Inc., 12000 Findley Road, Suite 150, Johns Creek, GA 30097, (770) 476-1224.